 Since 1992, Stable Hands has sought to enhance the quality of life for special needs individuals through the use of equine assisted therapies and activities.
-But, Stable Hands is much more than learning to ride a horse.
+Stable Hands is much more than learning to ride a horse.
 It’s a wonderful addition to standard therapy techniques that improves physical, emotional, cognitive and social development and best of all, it’s so much FUN!

 Volunteers are essential to the operation of Stable Hands.
 There are many rewarding ways to get involved.
 For information please click on the “Volunteer” tab at the top of this page.
 Training is provided.
 We’d love to meet you!